-V. SCOPE OF WORK: ONE-STOP OPERATOR
+V. SCOPE OF WORK: ONE-STOP OPERATOR (Limit 5 pages)

 The basic role of the One Stop Operator is coordinate the service delivery of participating one-stop partners and service delivery providers in addition to ensuring the Career Centers meet credentialing requirements.
 To that end, the following services must be addressed: